Juniper/contrail-installer/opencontrail_devstack_user_guide.md

 https://help.launchpad.net/YourAccount/ImportingYourPGPKey

-1. Copy the following content into a script and run the script with following parameter:
+1. Copy the following content into a script (say create-ppa.sh) and run the script with following parameter:

-    ./create-ppa.sh <branch>
+    ./create-ppa.sh &tl;branch&gt;

-    where <branch> is contrail maintained branch which could be master/R3.0/R3.0.1.x/R3.2 etc.
+    where &lt;branch&gt; is contrail maintained branch which could be master/R3.0/R3.0.1.x/R3.2 etc.

     Content of the script:

     \#!/bin/bash -xe

     branch=$1